griffithlab/pVACtools/README.md

 Tumor RNA Var Count<br>
 Gene Exp FPKM<br>

-<b>download_example_data</b><br>
+### download_example_data
 `pvacseq download_example_data <destination directory>` Downloads a set of example data files to the directory specififed.

-<b>install_vep_plugin</b><br>
+### install_vep_plugin
 `pvacseq install_vep_plugin <vep plugins path>` Installs the Wildtype VEP plugin into the specified directory.

-## Inputs for `pvacseq run`
-## Required inputs
+## Additional Information

-<b>input VCF</b>: A VEP-annotated VCF containing transcript, Wildtype protein sequence, and Downstream protein sequence information.
-(Please see above for instructions)

-<b>sample name</b>: The name of the sample being processed.
-This will be used as prefix for output files.

-<b>NetMHC installation path:</b> The path to the NetMHC installation directory (please see above for installation instructions)

-<b>allele name</b>: Name of the allele to use for epitope prediction.
-Mutliple alles can be specified using a comma-separated list.

-<b>epitope length</b>: This refers to the length of subpeptides (neoepitopes) to predict.
-The pipeline can handle multiple lengths that can be specified using a comma-separated list.
-Typical epitope lengths vary between 8-11.

-<b>Output directory</b>: The directory for writing all result files.

-### Optional inputs

-<b>peptide sequence length</b>: Since the goal of the pVAC-Seq pipeline to predict putative 'neo'antigens, we only consider a sub-section of the transcript sequence encompassing the mutated amino acid.
+Since the goal of the pVAC-Seq pipeline to predict putative 'neo'antigens, we only consider a sub-section of the transcript sequence encompassing the mutated amino acid.
 <ol type="a">
 <li>In the following figure, the amino acid FASTA sequence is built using 10 flanking amino acids on each side of the mutated amino acid.
 The preceding or succeeding 20 amino acids are taken if the mutation lies near the end or beginning of the transcript, respectively.</li>
 <li>All predicted candidate peptides from epitope prediction software based on selected k-mer window size.</li>